Dalby

 Dalby is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-English and Irish ancestry are also prevalent at 29.1% and 8.2%, respectively.
-Notably, German ancestry is overrepresented in Dalby at 7.3%, compared to 4.7% regionally.
-Australian Aboriginal ancestry is also higher at 6.3%, compared to 3.9%.
-Filipino ancestry is notably present at 1.9%, compared to 0.9% regionally.
+Notably, German ancestry is higher in Dalby at 7.3% than the regional average of 4.7%.
+Australian Aboriginal ancestry is also higher at 6.3%, compared to 3.9% regionally, as is Filipino ancestry at 1.9%, versus 0.9% regionally.

 Frequently Asked Questions - Diversity